czy1101kksk/czy1101kksk.github.io/docs/python/cs224w-notebook/chapter2.md

 ### The limitation of node embedding

-- $O(|V|d)$ parameters are needed：every node has its own unique embedding
+- $O(|V|d)$ parameters are needed：No sharing of parameters between nodes，every node has its own unique embedding

-- have no ability to generate embeddings for nodes that are not in the training set
+- Have no ability to generate embeddings for nodes that are not in the training set

 - Do not incorporate structural node features (e.g. node type, node degree)